felixge/node-dirty/README.md

 * No network support out of the box (seriously)
 * It can only store js objects, primitives and arrays need to be wrapped in an object

+## The big picture

+Key-value stores are stupid by design.
+You ask them trivial questions like "What is the value of key X?" and they are pretty fast and good with answering those.

+However, beyond caching, those are not the kind of questions you want to ask your database.
+And you certainly don't want to find the answer by asking tons of trivial questions over a network, just to compute the final result on the client side.
+It's not good for your network nor a lot of fun to do.

+Yes, some key-value stores will offer you some sort of "query" language or ways to pre-compute answers to frequently asked questions.
+But honestly, those are doomed to suffer from the same problems as relational databases or will be limited in the complexity of the questions they can answer.

+How does dirty avoid those problems?
+By cheating.
+It avoids the whole network trouble by simply not shipping with a network interface.
+This discourages asking dirty trivial questions over a network.
+The need for a query language is avoided giving you access to the raw data using JavaScript.

+Dirty allows people to build their very own, very fast databases that do exactly what they need and nothing else.
+Making those high-level databases available to your system is trivial, you just create a REST service with node.
+As an extra, you can also use node's non-blocking I/O to query other datasources.

 ## Examples

 ### Create database with 2 documents: